KB.JPG

 2021 - present | he/him

-Conall is a Postdoctoral Researcher based at the Hawaiʻi Institute of Marine Biology.
+Conall is a Research Scientist based at the Hawaiʻi Institute of Marine Biology.
 His research interests lie in organismal physiology and investigating the underlying mechanisms that drive organismal response to environmental change.
 He received a B.Sc. in Biology at Temple University in Philadelphia, PA and a Ph.D. in Integrative Biology at Florida Atlantic University in Boca Raton, FL.
 Prior to joining the Bahr Lab, Conall was a Postdoctoral Researcher at the International Atomic Energy Agency in Monaco, France where he used radioisotopes to determine how climate change stressors affect heavy metal bioaccumulation in seafood.
 In his spare time, Conall loves eating tacos and making sweet, funky soundtracks for the lab to listen to.

 Robert Bretzing, M.SC.